How To Add Canonical Tag In Joomla In 3 Minutes

 Read more: 9 Do and Don’t when solving duplicate content.

-Canonical tag is a great method to tell search engine which page you want to rank among all your duplicated or less important content.
+Canonical tag is a great method to tell the search engines which page you want to rank among all your duplicated or less important content.
 To insert one in your Joomla, its best to use Joomla canonical plugins or extension like Custom Canonical Tag

 Learn more about SEO: